 2.1 The Receiving Party shall be responsible for safeguarding the confidential information in accordance with applicable laws, announcements, and related regulations, as well as the terms and conditions set forth in this Agreement, strictly and in full.

-2.2 The Receiving Party shall collect, use, or disclose the confidential information solely for the purposes stated in the primary agreement and this Agreement.
+2.2 The Receiving Party shall collect, use, or disclose the confidential information solely for the purposes stated in the Primary Agreement and this Agreement.
 The Receiving Party shall not use or attempt to collect, use, or disclose the confidential information or any part thereof for any other purpose not covered under this Agreement without prior written consent from the Disclosing Party.

 2.3 The Receiving Party agrees not to disclose the confidential information, in whole or in part, to any third party, nor allow any third party to use such information unless prior written consent is obtained from the Disclosing Party.